 Examining practices with technology in other settings

-Studies of work practices with and around technology in a range of settings.
-While more of my research has examined the arts and cultural settings, the papers here focus on technology use in other kinds of environments.
+Studies of practices with and around technology in a range of other settings than public or semi-public ones.
+While more of my research has examined the arts and cultural settings, the papers here focus on technology use in other kinds of environments such as workplaces and the home.

 The challenges of using biodata in promotional filmmaking